 Pollok Country Park

 The park was originally a part of the Old Park Estate.
 It now offers a collection of different activities to its visitors.
 These activities allow visitors to explore the different parts of the park.
-The park also offers different courses of mountain biking.
+The park also offers different courses in mountain biking.

 Modern Art Gallery